 TouchBistro’s pricing starts at around $70/month, but there are lots of add-ons you’ll likely want to consider.
 These include reservation capabilities, gift card programs, online ordering functionalities, and much more.

 Interested in a demo and custom pricing?
 Get started here.

 More than 40,000 restaurants use Toast as their POS system.
 Toast is another all-in-one solution that synchronizes the flow of your entire restaurant, including front of the house, back of the house, and the back office.

 Toast offers tons of great features.
 The software is simple, fast, and easy to set up and learn.
 Plus, it integrates with a wide range of systems you may already be using to run your business.
 The hardware is sleek, durable (and spill-proof), and it has lightning-fast processing speed.

-Many owners love Toast for its tableside service features, which include payments, order-ready notification, and options for guest feedback.
-Chefs find that it's a great tool for managing their menu and reporting on item availability with item countdowns, too.
+Many restaurant owners love Toast for its table management service features, which include payments, order-ready notification, and options for guest feedback.
+Chefs find that it’s a great tool for managing their menu and reporting on item availability with item countdowns, too.